 The object is not merely viewed as an exhibit piece, but is instead experienced as an expressive, enthralling information medium.
 The creative use of digital technologies intensifies the engagement with the original on a new level.
 The digital format does not replace the analogue experience here, rather it augments it, creating an additional layer of teaching.

 To enable school classes to do preparatory and follow-up activities for their visit, the tours are linked with the “entdecke.bergbau” (discover.mining) digital teaching platform, which contains a specially developed online game alongside more traditional forms of teaching.

 The digital teaching formats offered by the Deutsches Bergbau-Museum Bochum give its visitors an added visitor experience, with novel methods for immersing themselves in the fascinating world of mining.
-These include the “MuseumStars” teaching app.
+These include the “MuseumStars” teaching app as well as the serious game "Jo's Memory".
 More formats and applications are continuously developed.